PatrykSzymonMlynczak/coinCollector/README.md

 ## How it works
-Application was performed mostly for CBD sales, and is used by me, but Im working on local-machine-version.
+Application was performed mostly for CBD sales, and is used by me, but Im working on [local-machine-version](https://github.com/PatrykSzymonMlynczak/coinCollector/tree/withoutGDrive)

 ### Chosen Endpoints